litprog/litprog/lit_v3/12_sudoku.md

  . . . | . . . | . . .
 ```

-I capture the result in a file, just so I don't have to recompute it again and again.
+I capture the result in `examples/sudoku_hardestest_result.txt`, just so I don't have to recompute it again and again during development.

 ```shell
 # lp_exec